nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/how-to-contribute-to-an-extension.md

     etc.

-## Contributing Using Nuxeo Generator
+## Contributing Using Nuxeo CLI

-Contributing to an extension using Nuxeo Generator requires more steps that using Nuxeo Studio.
+Contributing to an extension using Nuxeo Generator requires more steps than using Nuxeo Studio.

-Here we assume that you have installed [Nuxeo Generator](https://www.npmjs.com/package/generator-nuxeo) and follow the [Getting Started guide]({{page page='getting-started-with-nuxeo-generator'}}).
+Here we assume that you have installed [Nuxeo CLI](https://www.npmjs.com/package/nuxeo-cli) and follow the [Getting Started guide]({{page page='getting-started-with-nuxeo-cli'}}) to understand the basics.

-### Creating Your XML Extension in Nuxeo Generator
+### Creating Your XML Extension in Nuxeo CLI

-Once you have found the extension point you want to contribute to:
+Once you have found the `extension point` you want to contribute to:

 1. Create a file `myproject-servicewhereIcontribute-contribution.xml` into the directory `src/main/resources/OSGI-INF/` of your project.
 2. Declare an empty component into this file, like that: